Peer Review Process

 6. Final Editorial Decision

 6.1.
-The editor reviews the revised manuscript and decides whether:
+The Editor reviews the revised manuscript and decides whether:

-- it meets quality standards and accepted,
+- It meets quality standards and is accepted;

-- further changes are needed – re-review,
+- Further changes are needed (re-review);

-- concerns remain unresolved – rejected.
+- Concerns remain unresolved (rejection).

 6.2.
 The final decision is communicated to the authors.